pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/IntegratingWithTestFrameworks.md

-# Intergrating with test frameworks
+# Integrating with test frameworks

 Learn how to use snapshot testing in the two main testing frameworks: Xcode's XCTest and Swift's native testing framework.